 Boston Emergency Night Shelter (BENS) is a service of Churches Together in Boston, Boston Borough Council and Centenary Methodist Church, Red Lion St, PE21 6NY, which is the actual venue for the shelter.
-It starts to operate when the temperature drops to zero or below for three consecutive nights.
-We welcome all homeless but have strict protocols and a policy of no drugs, alcohol or abusive behaviour.
-The hope and prayer is to share God's love through providing a warm, safe, caring environment and - most of all - a peaceful, trouble-free night for all guests.
+It starts to operate when the 'feels like' temperature drops to zero or below for three consecutive nights.
+We welcome all homeless but have strict protocols according to Methodist Church Safeguarding policies which include a policy of no drugs, alcohol or abusive behaviour.
+The hope and prayer is to share God's love through providing a warm, safe, caring environment and - most of all - a peaceful, trouble-free night for all guests and volunteers.

-Doors open 10pm - 10.30pm (strictly no admission after 11pm) with a welcome hot drink and soup.
-Each guest is given a bag containing a duvet, pillow and blanket which they name and use every night they stay.
+Doors open 10pm - 11.00pm (strictly no admission after 11pm) with a welcome hot drink and soup.
+Each guest is given a bag of sleeping equipment which they name and use every night they stay.

 The accommodation is basic and dormitory style, separating men from women, although the vast majority of homeless are men.